subhayanmukherjee/deepiqa/README.md

 # Guidelines

 1. This project uses the end-to-end compression paper code available [here](https://github.com/tensorflow/compression).
-The contents of this repo should be placed inside the "examples" folder of the end-to-end compression [repo](https://github.com/tensorflow/compression).
+The contents of this repo should be placed inside the [examples](https://github.com/tensorflow/compression/tree/master/examples) folder of the end-to-end compression [repo](https://github.com/tensorflow/compression).
 2. The [bls2017.py](https://github.com/subhayanmukherjee/deepiqa/blob/master/bls2017.py) script of this repo has the code changes required to remove the rate-distortion term from the loss function of the [bls2017.py](https://github.com/tensorflow/compression/blob/master/examples/bls2017.py) script of the end-to-end compression [repo](https://github.com/tensorflow/compression), and few other changes, which should be ensured.